aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert XLTX to PPSM files for various reasons.
+XLTX files are Microsoft Excel Open XML Spreadsheet files which are used to store data in tabular form.
+On the other hand, PPSM files are Microsoft PowerPoint Open XML Macro-Enabled Presentation files which are used to store presentations.
+Converting XLTX to PPSM files can help to create presentations from data stored in XLTX files.

+<h2>How Aspose.Total helps for xltx to ppsm conversion</h2>

-For a Python developer, who is trying to add a XLTX to PPSM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and PPSM files.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and PPSM files.
+It helps to automate the conversion process from XLTX to PPSM files.
 It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTX file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate Excel documents.
+It supports a variety of features like creating, editing, and converting Excel documents.
+It also supports features like creating charts, tables, and shapes.
+The API also provides features to manipulate the data in the Excel documents.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate PowerPoint documents.
+It supports a variety of features like creating, editing, and converting PowerPoint documents.
+It also supports features like creating charts, tables, and shapes.
+The API also provides features to manipulate the data in the PowerPoint documents.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLTX to PPSM files.
+It provides a simple and efficient way to convert XLTX to PPSM files.
+The API also provides features to manipulate the data in the documents.
+It helps to create presentations from data stored in XLTX files.

 {{% /blocks/products/pf/feature-page-summary %}}